ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ##  Network Incident Correlated with Trouble Tickets

-In this document, the objective of the Incident Management is to identify probable causes and reduce duplicated tickets.
+In this document, the objective of the Incident Management is to identify Probable Causes and reduce duplicated tickets.

 Traditionally, troubleshooting ticket is created upon critical alert is received, e.g., due to excessive BGP flaps on a particular